Open-hearth furnace: Open-hearth process

 The open-hearth process is a batch process and a batch is called a "heat".
 The furnace is first inspected for possible damage.
 Once it is ready or repaired, it is charged with light scrap, such as sheet metal, shredded vehicles or waste metal.
 The furnace is heated using burning gas.
 Once the charge has melted, heavy scrap, such as building, construction or steel milling scrap is added, together with pig iron from blast furnaces.
 Once all the steel has melted, slag-forming agents such as limestone are added.
-Atmospheric oxygen in contact with molten pig iron directly oxidizes the carbon in excess it contains to form carbon monoxide (CO).
+Atmospheric oxygen in contact with molten pig iron directly oxidizes excess carbon it contains to form carbon monoxide (CO).
 Additionally, Fe(II) present in iron(II) oxide (FeO) and other impurities also contribute to decarburize the pig iron by oxidizing carbon into CO and simultaneously reducing Fe(II) into metallic Fe.
 The formed carbon monoxide (CO) is flushed away in the fumes, while steel is formed.
 To increase the oxidizing power of the "heat", more iron oxide ore can be added.

 The process is far slower than that of the Bessemer converter and thus easier to control and sample for quality assessment.
 Preparing a heat usually takes eight to eight and a half hours, and longer to finish the conversion into steel.
 As the process is slow, it is not necessary to burn all the carbon away as in the Bessemer process, but the process can be terminated at any given point when the desired carbon content has been achieved.

 The furnace is tapped in the same way a blast furnace is tapped; a hole is drilled in the side of the hearth and the raw steel flows out.
 Once all the steel has been tapped, the slag is skimmed away.
 The raw steel may be cast into ingots, a process called teeming, or it may be used in continuous casting in the rolling mill.

 The regenerators are the distinctive feature of the furnace and consist of fire-brick flues filled with bricks set on edge and arranged in such a way as to have a great number of small passages between them.
 The bricks absorb most of the heat from the outgoing waste gases and return it later to the incoming cold gases for combustion.